 As a director, much of his work was with young actors at LAMDA, the Guildhall and the Central School of Speech and Drama.
 After a spell working at the National Youth Theatre, he decided to switch to full-time teaching.
 In 2007–2008, he trained as a teacher at London’s Institute of Education.
 He subsequently spent “ten very happy years” at Alexandra Park School, where he taught English and Classics.

 Highlights of his time there included being a Head of Year for five years, starting the Duke of Edinburgh Scheme, introducing Latin, running the debating society and taking many trips around the UK and abroad.
 As Director of Studies, he was responsible for the academic and pastoral care of 230 pupils from Year 7 to 11.

 From 2011–2014, he was also a Parent Governor at Fortismere School in Muswell Hill, chairing the Governing Body’s Curriculum Committee and overseeing major changes to school admissions.

-Mr Bonham-Carter, who was appointed to his Assistant Head role at QE in 2019 – “my dream job” – is currently working towards his National Professional Qualification for Senior Leadership (NPQSL) with the Institute of Education.
+Mr Bonham-Carter, who was appointed to his Assistant Head role at QE in 2019 – “my dream job” – has a National Professional Qualification for Senior Leadership (NPQSL) with the Institute of Education.